Is Molluscum Contagiosum?

 lesions.
 These bumps may appear alone or in a patch of as many as 20.
 They’re

 - very small, shiny, and smooth in appearance

 - flesh-colored, white, or pink

-- firm and dome-shaped with a dent or
+- firm and shaped like a dome with a dent or

 - filled with a central core of waxy material